Discover how walnuts, almonds and other nuts can help lower cholesterol when eaten as part of a balanced diet.By Mayo

 Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Fiber.
 All nuts contain fiber, which helps lower your cholesterol.
-Fiber makes you feel full, so you eat less.
-Fiber is also thought to play a role in preventing type 2 diabetes.
+Fiber also makes you feel full, so you eat less.
+In addition, fiber is thought to play a role in preventing type 2 diabetes.

 - Plant sterols.
 Some nuts contain plant sterols, a substance that can help lower your cholesterol.
-Plant sterols are often added to products like margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.
+Plant sterols are often added to products such as margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.

 Choose raw or dry-roasted nuts rather than nuts cooked in oil.
 One serving is a small handful (1.5 ounces) of whole nuts or 2 tablespoons of nut butter.

 The type of nuts you choose to eat probably doesn't matter much.
 Most nuts appear to be generally healthy, though some may have more heart-healthy nutrients than others.
 For example, walnuts contain high amounts of omega-3 fatty acids.

 Almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart healthy.
 And peanuts — which are technically not a nut, but a legume, like beans — seem to be relatively healthy.

 |Type of nut